fmm-wiki/fmm-wiki.github.io/docs/installation/windows.md

 Tested on Win7 (64bit) with [cygwin](https://www.cygwin.com/) environment

+Note
+{: .label .label-blue }
+All the commands listed below should be executed **under the cygwin terminal** instead of the windows cmd terminal.

 1. Download and Install [cygwin](https://www.cygwin.com/)
 2. Install [apt-cyg](https://github.com/transcode-open/apt-cyg).
 After you have installed cygwin, open the **cygwin-terminal** and run the following command to install apt-cyg.